ulfschneider/breakdown/README.md

 ## Cumulative Flow Diagram

-At the bottom of the editor a panel with a Cumulative Flow Diagram (CFD) can be opened by clicking on the panel title.
+At the bottom of the editor a panel with a Cumulative Flow Diagram (CFD) and a visualization of the Avg.
+Lead Time and Avg.
+Cycle Time can be opened by clicking on the panel title, which is *Charts*.
 The CFD will count issues by their status values.
 By configuring the option `cfdpoints`, the CFD will count story points instead of counting issues.

 ```